Richard Torbay

-George Richard Torbay (born 26 March 1961), an Australian politician, was an independent member of the New South Wales Legislative Assembly representing Northern Tablelands from 1999 to 2013.
+George Richard Torbay (born 26 March 1961) is a former Australian politician who was an independent member of the New South Wales Legislative Assembly representing Northern Tablelands from 1999 to 2013.
 Torbay was the 30th Speaker of the New South Wales Legislative Assembly, serving from 2007 until 2011, and was the first independent member to be Speaker of the House since 1913.
 Prior to his election to state parliament, he served as Mayor of Armidale City Council from 1995 to 1998.

 Early life and career

 Born in 1961, Torbay was educated at Kingswood High School.
 He was elected to Armidale City Council in 1991 and was a Councillor 1991–1998.
 He was the Deputy Mayor 1992–1993, and Mayor 1995–1998.
 He also established Armidale City Council: Public Relations Committee in 1993 and Youth Council in 1993.

 His involvement in local government also extended to being Chairman New England Local Government Group 1997–1998; Chairman NSW Country Mayor's Association 1997–1998 and Member Water Supply and Resources Committee of the Local Government and Shires Association 1996.

 He is married with three children.